METR/claude-3.7-CoT-Faithfullness-Replication/README.md

 - `--base_model`: The model to test difficulty without reasoning (default: `anthropic/claude-3-7-sonnet-latest`)
 - `--temperature`: The model temperature when getting difficulty and faithfulness.
 Default to 0.6.
 Temperature doesn't affect claude extended thinking mode.
 - `--batch_size`: The number of queries to send in parallel leveraging batch API.
+- `--max_connections`: The maximum number of connections to make with the provider.
+If `batch_size` is provided, this will be set to equal `batch_size`.
+Default to 20.
+- `--max_tasks`: The number of tasks to run in parallel in an eval set.
+Default to 5.

 ## Usage OUTDATED